williamjuan027/angular-animations-explorer/assets/post-content/basic/overview/overview.content.md

 ### Dashed Case

-This is the CSS property naming convention which has to be enclosed in quotes to stop Javascript from trying to interpret the hyphens as arithmetic operators.
+The CSS property naming convention (dashed case), however, has to be enclosed in quotes to stop Javascript from trying to interpret the hyphens as arithmetic operators.
 So the same code above using the dashed case would look something like this:

 ```ts
 style({